 project duration 2008/2010

-During RijksakademieOPEN, Sarah van Sonsbeeck presented a chair, developed in collaboration with TNO Science and Industry, Schiphol Group, the Ministery of Transport, Public Works and Water Management, TU Twente and the Rijksakademie, in which one can experience absolute silence by way of anti-sound.
-This project fits in with previous projects developed by van Sonsbeeck at the Rijksakademie, like ‘One cubic decimeter of silence’ and ‘One cubic decimeter of broken silence’.
-Research into the role of sound in daily life, making silence tangible and an interdisciplinary manner of working are central to van Sonsbeeck’s work.
+During RijksakademieOPEN 2008, Sarah van Sonsbeeck presented a chair, developed in collaboration with TNO Science and Industry, Schiphol Group, the Ministery of Transport, Public Works and Water Management, TU Twente and the Rijksakademie, in which one can experience absolute silence by way of anti-sound.
+The research on the role of noise in daily life and making silence tangible were also given form in other projects developed by van Sonsbeeck at the Rijksakademie, like ‘One cubic decimeter of silence’ and ‘One cubic decimeter of broken silence’.

 science fellow (12/13)